Not an official forecast

 Main Event Page

-- Tide gauge comparisons with model data
+- Coastal sea-level gauge comparisons with model data

 Disclaimer: The models on these pages show the results of ongoing research to enhance tsunami science and to improve NOAA operational tsunami forecasts.
 These products were developed during or shortly after the tsunami event, are intended for research use, and are not an official forecast.
 They should not be used as the basis of any public or private policy decisions.
 Please contact NCTR to find if there are more detailed follow-on analysis results.